-7.1 RSEI Chronic Human Health Model
+7.1 RSEI Model

-The RSEI method is a stand-alone program for the personal computer.
-The program allows users to calculate RSEI results for all years of data (1988-2002 reporting data) and to present the results in various GIS, graphical, and tabular formats, as well as to save selected data to other spreadsheet and database formats (e.g., Microsoft Excel and databases such as Microsoft Access).
-The program includes on-line help for all of the program functions, as well as an introductory, "Easy RSEI" interface that simplifies first-time use.
-A User's Manual is also available for RSEI Version 2.1.2.
+The RSEI model is currently implemented in a Microsoft Windows-based computer program.
+The program allows users to calculate RSEI results for reporting years 1996-2005 and to present the results in various GIS, graphical, and tabular formats, as well as to save selected data to spreadsheet and database formats (e.g., Microsoft Excel and databases such as Access).
+The program includes on-line help for all of the program functions, as well as User's Manual in Adobe Acrobat format.

-Users of the model can perform, in a matter of minutes or hours, a variety of screening-level analyses.
+Users of the model can perform, usually in a matter of minutes, a variety of screening-level analyses.
 Previously, such activities would have taken days, weeks, or even months to organize the relevant information, evaluate that information, and perform the complex and sophisticated analyses that are necessary to provide a risk-related perspective.
 Results can be used for screening-level ranking and prioritization for strategic planning purposes, risk-related targeting, and trends analyses.
 Considerable resources can be saved by conducting preliminary analyses with the model to identify risk-related situations of high potential concern, and which warrant further evaluation.

-As noted above, users can evaluate releases using a number of variables, such as chemical, medium, geographic area or industry sector.
-For instance, the following types of questions can be investigated: How do industry sectors compare to one another from a risk-related perspective?
-What is the relative contribution of chemicals within a given industry sector?
-What release pathway for a particular chemical poses the greatest risk-related impacts?
+As noted above, users can evaluate releases using a number of variables, such as chemical, medium, geographic area or industry.
+For instance, the following types of questions can be investigated:

+- How do industry sectors compare to one another from a risk-related perspective? - What is the relative contribution of chemicals within a given industry sector? - What release pathway for a particular chemical poses the greatest risk-related impacts?

 Users can view various pounds- and hazard-based results to investigate the relative influence of toxicity and population components on the risk-related results.
 However, only the risk-related results incorporate exposure modeling.